kontena/weave-flying-shuttle/README.md

 # Flying Shuttle

+> *The flying shuttle was one of the key developments in the industrialization of weaving during the early Industrial Revolution.
+It allowed a single weaver to weave much wider fabrics - [Wikipedia](https://en.wikipedia.org/wiki/Flying_shuttle)*

 Automated Weave Network peer configurer.
 Intended to run as a sidecar container for Weave Net DaemonSet.

 ## Contributing